-• Mount Cook and Air Nelson pilots' emergency processes
+- Mount Cook and Air Nelson new pilots' emergency processes

-• World wide helicopter procedures / training to avoid wrong deck landings
+- World wide helicopter procedures / guidance to avoid wrong deck landings

 Steve conducts instrument monitoring research for organisations including airlines and helicopter operators, and is the monitoring work-stream lead for Helioffshore.
 He researches automation effects, monitoring, aircraft control and roots of error.
-He acts as an advisor for R & D projects for several global organisations.
+Steve also acts as an advisor for R & D projects for several global organisations.
+Most recent (2024/5) work includes scientific study of scan-transfer in current professional pilots, with a view to maintaining manual handling scans through lower level simulation devices.
+Steve's 2023 CAA funded research into effects of electronic conspicuity devices on pilots (in collaboration with GASCo) was published as CAA CAP 2583.

 Accident Investigation Work

-Since 2012 Steve has investigated major accidents and incidents for airlines and helicopter operators by request (including BA, Thomas Cook Airlines, Bristow, Babcock PLC, and others under NDA).
-His expert opinion is sought for legal cases and he has assisted the UK AAIB directly (e.g. Boeing 737-86J, Belfast, July 2017) as well as indirectly through his reports for operators.
+Since 2012 Steve has investigated human-causation of major accidents and incidents for airlines and helicopter operators by request (including British Airways, Boeing, Thomas Cook Airlines, Bristow, Babcock PLC, and others under NDA).
+His expert opinion has been sought for legal cases, including MH370, G-SPAO (Glasgow Police Helicopter), and G-WNSB (Sumburgh).
+He has assisted the UK AAIB directly (e.g. HF Report for Boeing 737-86J, Belfast, July 2017) as well as indirectly through operators.

 Teaching and Training

-Steve has designed and delivered training courses for many organisations, and provides some limited bespoke training on request.
+Steve designs and delivers training courses for many organisations, and provides bespoke training on request.
 Being continually engaged in practical cutting-edge research, he is able to bring the very latest findings into training.

 Presenting and Publishing

-Steve's work benefits from deep aviation knowledge and experience.
-He has thousands of hours private flying and gliding, including instructing and examining, and gained a Boeing 737-3/4/500 full type-rating with Air New Zealand for professional development.
-Additionally he has hundreds of hours of flight-deck observation and live flying familiarisation across airline and military types (fixed and rotary wing).
+Steve's work benefits from deep aviation enthusiasm, knowledge and experience.
+He has thousands of hours private flying and gliding (since 1986), including instructing and examining, and gained a Boeing 737-3/4/500 full type-rating with Air New Zealand for professional development.
+Additionally he has hundreds of hours flight-deck observation and live handling experience across airline and military aircraft (fixed and rotary wing).

 CSci (Chartered Scientist; UK Science Council)